jamsch/expo-speech-recognition/README.md

 - 16000hz ogg vorbis 1-channel ([example file](https://github.com/jamsch/expo-speech-recognition/blob/main/example/assets/audio-remote/remote-en-us-sentence-16000hz.ogg))

 #### iOS

-> Due to a limitation in the underlying `SFSpeechURLRecognitionRequest` API, file-based transcription will only transcribe the **first 1 minute of the audio file**.

 The following audio formats have been verified on an iPhone 15 Pro Max on iOS 17.5: